 Not only does this help reinforce what you’ve been learning, it helps you to literally see what’s on the page in front of you.
 What the grammar concepts are, how the grammar functions, and how it’s used correctly in your textbook.

-Tip #2: Use these podcasts.
+Tip #2: Re-listen to your podcasts.

 Tip #3: Have a conversation…with yourself!